 Having previously worked for a major London art gallery, I set up my own company to source innovative venue spaces in which to curate and manage art event exhibitions for corporate clients.
 I have extensive experience in marketing and charitable associations.
 I am involved with the Retreat Movement, The Jubilee Sailing Trust and Macmillan Cancer Support.
 In my work as Corporate Marketing and Events Manager for a Grade I listed City of London Wren Church, I set up the innovative venue space from scratch, and ran an Arts and Music programme, which included an international art exhibition featuring Damien Hirst.

-Now based at Biscuit Studio, Hove, I am re-engaging with my love of clay.
+Now based at Biscuit Studio, Hove, my fascination with, and love of clay continues.
 I am continually learning and stimulated by the range of possibilities and challenges this medium offers.

 I produce both wheel thrown and hand built sculptural pieces for the Brighton and London market.
 I love working in earthenware using coloured slips, to produce fun vibrant pieces.
 I also enjoy the challenges of porcelain and seeing how far – and how thin – I can take this material!
 My fascination with texture and surface decoration, first explored as a graphic designer, is now characteristic of my work.

-Increasingly since moving to Sussex, I am seeing my work change and develop, taking on a more sculptural nature as the seascape, in particular, influences my making.
+Increasingly since moving to Sussex, I am seeing my work change and develop, taking on a more sculptural nature as the seascape, and my faith in particular, influences my making.